+a.
+Pulmonary circulation

-A.Pulmonary circulation: The pulmonary circulation is the portion of the circulatory system which carries deoxygenated blood away from the right ventricle, to the lungs, and returns oxygenated blood to the left atrium and ventricle of the heart.
-The term pulmonary circulation is readily paired and contrasted with the systemic circulation.
-The vessels of the pulmonary circulation are the pulmonary arteries and the pulmonary veins.
+The pulmonary circulation is the portion of the circulatory system which carries deoxygenated blood away from the right ventricle, to the lungs, and returns oxygenated blood to the left atrium and ventricle of the heart b.
+Circle of Willis c.
+Splanchnic circulation d.
+Coronary circulation

-B. Circle of Willis: The Circle of Willis is the joining area of several arteries at the bottom (inferior) side of the brain.
+The Circle of Willis is the joining area of several arteries at the bottom (inferior) side of the brain.
 At the Circle of Willis, the internal carotid arteries branch into smaller arteries that supply oxygenated blood to over 80% of the cerebrum.
-It helps blood flow from both the front and back sections of the brain.
-The circle of Willis gets its name from the physician Thomas Willis,